lhcb/starterkit-lessons/16-lhcb-dev.md

 > getpack -p anonymous Phys/StrippingSelection
 > ```

-Under the hood, `getpack` will `svn checkout` (≈ `git clone`) the corresponding SVN repository.
 If you have made changes that are supposed to be integrated into the official LHCb repositories, you can use `svn commit`.
 Be advised that you should always communicate with the package maintainers before committing changes!

-If you just want to take a look at a source file, without checking it out, you can comfortably access the repository through two different web UIs:
+If you just want to take a look at a source file, without checking it out, you can comfortably access the repository through two different web UIs.

  * [Trac](https://svnweb.cern.ch/trac/lhcb/)
  * [SVNweb](http://svnweb.cern.ch/world/wsvn/lhcb)

+(which one to use?
+It is just a matter of taste, pick the one that looks nicest)

 To get an idea of how a certain component of the LHCb software works, you can access its doxygen documentation.
 There is a page for each project, a list of which can be found here: [https://lhcb-release-area.web.cern.ch/LHCb-release-area/DOC/davinci/latest_doxygen/index.html](https://lhcb-release-area.web.cern.ch/LHCb-release-area/DOC/davinci/latest_doxygen/index.html).